brandonkal/linaria/docs/BASICS.md

 ## Overriding styles

-If you want to override few styles on a styled component you defined earlier, you can do so by wrapping it in the `styled(..)` tag:
+If you want to override a few styles on a styled component you defined earlier, you can do so by wrapping it in the `styled(..)` tag:

 ```js
 const Button = styled.button`